 Research at CCPR focusses on the analysis of demographic behavior.
 Recent projects include studies of neighborhood effects on health, residential segregation, the effects of job loss on health, the health and health-related behaviors of immigrants, social disparities in contraceptive use, processes underlying intergenerational support, social networks and the diffusion of knowledge, and methods for causal inference.
 CCPR research also includes large-scale projects such as the Los Angeles Family and Neighborhood Survey (L.A.FANS), the Latin American Mortality Database (LAMBDA), the Mexican Family Life Survey (MxFLS), the Union Army Veterans Data, and the China Multigenerational Panel Dataset – Liaoning (CMGPD-LN) and Shuangcheng (CMGPD-SC).
 These projects enable affiliates to conduct innovative research on individuals’ health and population dynamics.

-As Director, I am very fortunate to work with two outstanding Associate Directors: Hiram Beltran-Sanchez, Associate Director of Development, and Patrick Heuveline, Associate Director of Training and Research Services.
-CCPR benefits from a wonderful staff, headed by the Assistant Director Lucy Shao, which includes Ana Ramirez, Steven Johnson, Matthew Lahmann, and Michael Tzen.
+As Director, I am very fortunate to work with two outstanding Directors: Hiram Beltran-Sanchez, Development Core Director, and Patrick Heuveline, Scientific and Technical Core Director .
+CCPR benefits from a wonderful staff, headed by the Executive Director Lucy Shao, which includes Ana Ramirez, Steven Johnson, Matthew Lahmann, and Michael Tzen.
 Please explore our website to find out more about what we do.

 Jennie E. Brand